 Published on: November 16, 2020 | Reading Time: 4 min

-This book to this day remains to be one of my most favourite work of John Green.
+This book to this day remains to be my favorite book of all the books authored by John Green.

 The story revolves around Collin Singleton who is your average sheltered child of the 21st century.
 But unlike most kids he exclusively dates girls named Katherine.
-He was a child prodigy and like many kids that were 'above average' as kids was struggling to maintain the status as he grew older.
+He was a child prodigy and like many kids that were 'above average' as kids, was struggling to stay above average as he grew older.
 He struggles with the idea that he was maybe not that special and that he may never be or feel special ever again.
 So a typical nerd so obsessed on winning that he forgot to live and cherish the moments that he had.
 In fact at one point his friend Hassan points out that the reason why he keeps getting dumped might have something to do with his insecurity of being dumped by a Katherine.

 Hassan his friend like Collin is also comfortable with the uncertainty of future but his reaction however was to not confront it and in a way run away from it.
 In the end we also see him confront his fears and decides to go to college.

 Lindsey is a bit interesting.
 In the beginning we see her clutch on to the what she had in Gutshot and refusing to pursue anything outside the town because according to her she was content with what she had there.
-In the end we see her realize that what we humans hold on to as very important could be taken away from us so easily and unwarranted and that sometimes some things aren't as great as we make them up to be.
-In such a scenario it would only be foolish to not wish for something more.
+In the end we see her realize that what we humans hold on to as important could be taken away from us so easily and unwarranted and that sometimes some things aren't as great as we make them up to be.
+In such a scenario it would only be foolish to not wish for something more or explore the unseen.